MundoAndino Home : Andes Argentina Guide at MundoAndino

 Quilmes Atletico Club

-Quilmes Atletico Club is the oldest football team in Argentina currently playing in the Argentine 2nd division
+Quilmes Atletico Club are one of the oldest football teams in Argentina, they are currently playing in the Argentine 2nd division.

-Founded in 1887 by J. T. Stevenson in Quilmes under the name of Quilmes Rovers Club and later renamed to Quilmes Athletic Club in 1900.
-Its first team was completely formed by British immigrants:
+Founded in 1887 by J. T. Stevenson in Quilmes under the name of Quilmes Rovers Club with an entire first team completely formed by British immigrants.
+In 1900 the club was renamed to Quilmes Athletic Club.

 Quilmes started building a new stadium in 1987 to inaugurate it first in 1993, and then officially in 1995.
 It was extended in 1998 to its current capacity.